John R. Mascola

 John R. Mascola is an American physician-scientist, immunologist and infectious disease specialist.
 He was the director of the Vaccine Research Center (VRC), part of the National Institute of Allergy and Infectious Diseases (NIAID), National Institutes of Health (NIH).
 He also served as a principal advisor to Anthony Fauci, director of NIAID, on vaccines and biomedical research affairs.
+Mascola is the current Chief Scientific Officer for ModeX Therapeutics.

 An internationally recognized expert on vaccine and antibody-based product development, Mascola has led biomedical research efforts targeting a wide breadth of viral pathogens for more than 30 years.

 As part of the United States Government COVID-19 Response, Mascola led the Vaccine Development Team (VDT) of Operation Warp Speed facilitating the rapid development, evaluation, and subsequent authorization of effective COVID-19 vaccines.

 Education

 Mascola graduated from Tufts University in 1981 with a Bachelor of Science degree and earned his medical degree from Georgetown University School of Medicine in 1985.
 He completed a residency in internal medicine at the Naval Medical Center, San Diego and a fellowship in infectious diseases at the National Naval Medical Center, Bethesda, MD, followed by a fellowship in retroviral diseases at the Walter Reed Army Institute of Research (WRAIR).
-Mascola is board-certified in internal medicine and infectious diseases.
+Mascola completed board-certification in internal medicine and infectious diseases.